crcn/celeri/README.md

     - Middleware
     - Parameters
 - Trees
-- *Exposing Javascript*, and calling it from the command line
+- *Exposing Javascript*, and calling it from the command line - inspired by mongo's CLI utilitiy

 ### To Do: